A reader asks: I'm the only non-native English speaker on my team

 I joined a tech company in the US six months ago and I’m the only non-native English speaker on my team.
 My English is fine — I interviewed in English, I can do my job — but in meetings I feel like I’m always half a beat behind.
 By the time I’ve figured out what I want to say, the conversation has moved on.
 Then I either stay quiet or jump in awkwardly.
 What do I do?

-First: this is one of the most common experiences for foreign professionals in the US, and the fact that nobody’s talking about it at work doesn’t mean nobody on your team has noticed it.
+This is one of the most common experiences for foreign professionals in the US, and the fact that nobody’s talking about it at work doesn’t mean nobody on your team has noticed.
 They probably have.
 Which is part of why it feels like something is wrong.

 What’s actually happening